andrew/ultimate-awesome/README.md

 - [awesome-ampl](https://github.com/ampl/awesome-ampl) - A curated list of awesome stuff made by the AMPL community.
 - [awesome-trust-registries](https://github.com/andorsk/awesome-trust-registries) - Curated list of trust regisry systems, vendors, and ecoystems.
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
-- [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges".
+- [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges (SIGKDD Exploration)".
 - [awesome-startup-tools](https://github.com/bassemawhoob/awesome-startup-tools) - 🎉 Awesome list of 3rd party tools for startups.
 - [awesome-restaurants](https://github.com/beatinaniwa/awesome-restaurants) - Awesome restaurants in Japan.
 - [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
 Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).